International Workers' Day: Russia

 The first of these parades were held 1918, when Vladimir Lenin presided over a ceremony at Khodynka Field.
 Notable parades included the parade of 1941 (which saw the presence of a Wehrmacht delegation led by Ernst August Köstring) and 1963 (where Cuban leader Fidel Castro was a guest).
 The only parades on 1 May to be cancelled were the parades scheduled during the years of the Second World War and the 1965 parade (this was cancelled to make way for the 1965 Moscow Victory Day Parade nine days later).
 In 1979, ten years after the last annual parade, a brief exhibition drill and military tattoo of the forces of the Moscow Garrison took place.

-In 1991, which preceded the last year that demonstrations were held in Red Square, May Day grew into high-spirited political action.
+In 1991, which preceded the last year that demonstrations were held in Red Square, International Workers' Day grew into high-spirited political action.
 Around 50,000 people participated in a rally in Red Square in 1991 after which the tradition was interrupted for 13 years.
 In the early post-Soviet period the holiday turned into massive political gatherings of supporters of radically minded politicians.
 For instance, an action dubbed as "a rally of communist-oriented organisations" was held in Red Square in 1992.
 The rally began with performance of the Soviet Union anthem and raising the Red Flag and ended with appeals from the leader of opposition movement Working Moscow, Viktor Anpilov, "for early dismissal of President Boris Yeltsin, ousting Moscow Mayor Gavriil Popov from power and putting the latter on trial".
-Since 1992, May Day is officially called "The Day of Spring and Labour", and remains a major holiday in present-day Russia.
+Since 1992, International Workers' Day is officially called "Spring and Labor Day", and remains a major holiday in present-day Russia.

+In 1993, a Moscow Labor Day rally followed by a procession organized by the National Salvation Front, Labor Moscow, and the Communist Party of the Russian Federation turned into clashes between demonstrators and riot police near houses 30 and 37 along Leninsky Avenue.